 What is the best philosophy of education for educational equity?

-Philosophy of education is a vast field with an overwhelming number of controversies.
+Philosophy of education is a vast field with an overwhelming number of controversies: traditional or progressive, teacher-centered or student-centered, phonics or whole language, just to name a few popular ones.

-It is not practical to identify a single best philosophy of education for the purpose of achieving educational equity, however, it is possible to narrow the field.
+It is not practical to identify a single best philosophy of education for the purpose of achieving educational equity; however, it is possible to narrow the field, to eliminate bad ones.

 I ask for your patience as I reframe this challenge from the perspective of Catalytic Pedagogy.